-GRAPHIC NOVELS AND DISCUSSIONS
+GRAPHIC MEMOIR BOOK TALKS AND DISCUSSIONS

-After students have spent some time familiarizing themselves with comic design elements and the meanings they can carry, it is time to dive into the selected texts.
+After students have spent some time familiarizing themselves with comic design elements and the meanings they can carry, it is time to dive into the memoirs.
 We recommend having students choose the book they are going to read from a selection.
 You can give a short book talk on each while showing the illustrations to get students interested.
 It is especially important that they see the illustrations.